-In order to get the letter of affirmation which allows you to get married in Thailand you need to book an appointment at the US Embassy in Bangkok.
+In order to get the US Letter of Affirmation which allows you to get married in Thailand you need to book an appointment at the US Embassy in Bangkok.
 The affidavit form needs to be completed and costs about $50 per affidavit.
 The process normally takes about 2 days as you need to return to collect the affidavit.
 The affidavit gets notarized at the Embassy and this costs $50 per seal.

 If you are widowed then you need the original death certificate and a divorce decree if you are divorced.
 There is a separate form for this which also needs to be completed.
 The process for the US Embassy is rather straightforward.
 Once the affidavit has been notarized you need to have the affidavit or letter of affirmation translated into the Thai language.